Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 #### Choose a Species

 Choose a species for your character.
-Once you’ve chosen a species, write it on your character sheet.
-Then record your species’ traits.
+Once you've chosen a species, write it on your character sheet.
+Then record your species' traits.

-Your character’s size and Speed are determined by the character’s species; record these in the appropriate places on your character sheet as well (you may write just the first letter of your size).
+Your character's size and Speed are determined by the character's species; record these in the appropriate places on your character sheet as well (you may write just the first letter of your size).

 #### Imagine Your Past and Present

-Let your character’s background and species inspire how you imagine their past.
-That past fed into the character’s present.
+Let your character's background and species inspire how you imagine their past.
+That past fed into the character's present.
 With that in mind, consider answers to the following questions as your character:

 - Who raised you?
 - Who was your dearest childhood friend?